PATIENT SAFETY AUTHORITY

 DEPARTMENT OF HEALTH

-This document outlines draft recommendations to hospitals, ambulatory surgery facilities, birthing centers and abortion facilities in this Commonwealth to ensure the correct procedure is performed on the correct site, side and patient.
-A 30-day public comment period will follow publication.
+This document outlines final recommendations to hospitals, ambulatory surgery facilities, birthing centers and abortion facilities in this Commonwealth to ensure the correct procedure is performed on the correct site, side and patient.

 Wrong-site surgery (WSS) is a patient safety event that should never occur.

-The National Quality Forum (NQF) defines surgery as ''an invasive operative procedure in which skin or mucous membranes and connective tissue is incised or an instrument is introduced through a natural body orifice.''1 ''Surgery begins, regardless of setting, at the point of surgical incision, tissue puncture, or the insertion of an instrument into tissues, cavities, or organs.
-Surgery ends after counts have concluded, the surgical incision has been closed, and/or operative device(s) such as probes have been removed, regardless of setting.''1 These recommendations apply to all procedures requiring informed consent in this Commonwealth.
+The National Quality Forum (NQF) defines surgery as ''an invasive operative procedure in which skin or mucous membranes and connective tissue is incised or an instrument is introduced through a natural body orifice.''1 NQF states that surgery begins ''regardless of setting, at the point of surgical incision, tissue puncture, or the insertion of an instrument into tissues, cavities, or organs,'' and ends ''after counts have concluded, the surgical incision has been closed, and/or operative device(s) such as probes have been removed, regardless of setting.''1 These recommendations apply to all procedures requiring informed consent in this Commonwealth.

 The Authority has tracked WSS since July 2004.
 During that third quarter of 2004 (July—September) there was an average of 1.33 WSS events per week across this Commonwealth.2 Fast-forward to the most recent study (2015—2019) and this Commonwealth is still experiencing 1.42 WSS events per week.
 These 368 events took place in 178 facilities in this Commonwealth.3 As of December 2019, 380 licensed acute care facilities in this Commonwealth had not reported a WSS in the previous 5 years.